Applying to UCF

 International students must also submit degree certificates along with English translations if they received their education from any institutions outside of the United States.
 For details on your county's required documents, including academic credentials and equivalency, please visit our Sample Country Requirements Page.

 - The Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS) may be required for admission.
 Please review your program requirements to determine if an admissions test is required.
 Official test scores must be received directly from the appropriate testing agency.

 Essays and Statements

 - For programs that require an essay or goal statement, be sure to submit it online with your application.
 For more information on writing your essay or goal statement, please visit the University Writing Center.

-Most programs will require recommendation letters to be submitted using the links in the online application.
+- Most programs will require recommendation letters to be submitted using the links in the online application.
 It is a good idea to request recommendation letters from faculty, supervisors, and/or mentors.
 UCF's Graduate Online Application has a section which we encourage you to use so that your recommenders may submit their recommendations to us electronically.

 - To be considered for financial support at UCF, you will need to submit your online graduate application early.
 All students who apply by the priority deadline will be considered for most UCF fellowships and assistantships if they are admitted.
 For fellowships that require an application, please visit the Fellowships section of this website.